-The use of ultrasound in well regeneration in current years has proven that this new technique can compete with the earlier mentioned purposes and can be categorized as an environmentally pleasant method, because no chemical solvents are used that must be eliminated from the groundwater.
-In addition, the quick remedy time of a few hours drastically reduces the downtime of the wells.
-Despite all these advantages of the ultrasonic method, there is the hassle that now not all cleanings have the predicted success.
+The use of ultrasound in well regeneration in recent years has proven that this new technique can compete with the earlier mentioned purposes and can be categorized as an environmentally friendly method, because none of the chemical solvents used must be eliminated from the groundwater.
+Moreover, the quick remedy time of a few hours drastically reduces the downtime of the wells.